Plugging Ambien: The Dangers Rectal Zolpidem Use

 In addition to the belief that plugging Ambien is safer than injecting it (it’s not), some believe that rectal administration will make the euphoria and ‘high’ last longer than smoking, snorting, or swallowing the drug.

-The more a medication is prescribed, the higher the rate of abuse is for that drug.
-Ambien is one of the most commonly prescribed medications in the United States, and it also has high rates of abuse.
+The more a medication is prescribed, the higher the rate of misuse is for that drug.
+Ambien is one of the most commonly prescribed medications in the United States, and it also has high rates of misuse.
 Not to mention, this specific drug has been getting a lot of attention for some of its side effects.

 About Ambien

 Ambien is a sleeping pill prescribed for the treatment of insomnia and is the brand name of generic medication, zolpidem.
-Ambien is one of three ‘Z-drugs‘ — zolpidem (Ambien), zaleplon (Sonata), and eszopiclone (Lunesta).
+Ambien is one of three ‘Z-drugs‘, including zolpidem (Ambien), zaleplon (Sonata), and eszopiclone (Lunesta).

 When prescribed, there is a disclaimer that people should take Ambien as short-term as possible.
 Over time, Ambien can stop helping people fall asleep and lead to an increased risk of developing dependence and addiction.
 Continuing to use Ambien after a prescription is gone is considered drug abuse.